AstraZeneca: 2025

 In January 2025, the company announced the withdrawal of plans to expand its vaccine manufacturing site in Liverpool, England.
 In March 2025, the company told the UK Business and Trade Select Committee that the government failed to make a proposed £75 million grant by August 2025, saying "When the offer emerged in October of support to the tune of £75 million, that didn’t then support the revised business case with the new timelines sufficiently.".

 In March 2025, AstraZeneca announced the acquisition of Belgian biotech company EsoBiotec for up to $1 billion to enhance its cancer treatment capabilities through EsoBiotec's in vivo cell therapy platform.

 In July 2025, AstraZeneca announced plans to invest $50 billion in the United States by 2030.

+2026

+In January 2026, it was announced that AstraZeneca agreed to acquire Modella AI, a Boston-based artificial intelligence company, to support its oncology research and development activities.
+The acquisition expands an existing collaboration between the companies and is intended to integrate Modella AI’s data models and analytical tools into AstraZeneca’s clinical development and biomarker discovery efforts.
+Financial terms were undisclosed.

+On January 20, 2026, the company was replaced by Walmart in the Nasdaq-100 index.
+Simultaneously, it was announced that the company's American depositary receipts will be delisted from the American Nasdaq exchange starting on January 30 and switch to the New York Stock Exchange with a direct listing of ordinary shares starting on February 2.

+In July 2026, AstraZeneca entered into a licensing deal with CSPC Pharmaceutical Group worth up to $1.77 billion to discover and develop experimental medicines for kidney diseases.
+Under the agreement, CSPC would receive a $30 million upfront payment and up to approximately $1.74 billion in additional milestone payments tied to development and sales targets.
+AstraZeneca secured the option to obtain exclusive rights to develop, manufacture and commercialise one preclinical small nucleic acid drug candidate globally, and a second candidate outside China.

+In August 2026, AstraZeneca held talks with Bristol Myers Squibb over a potential merger worth nearly $400 billion, but the deal ultimately did not go ahead.

 Acquisition history

 The following is an illustration of the company's major mergers and acquisitions and historical predecessors: